bloc97/SYNLA-Dataset/README.md

  - And more...

 Most line art are licensed and have copyright.
 This dataset offers an open alternative and is released under MIT license.
 Two dataset versions are available, one in color, the other in grayscale.
-Both dataset contain ~2000 images of size 256x256.
+Boths dataset contain ~2000 images of size 256x256.
 All images were generated using images in the folder `/Generator_Images`, which is also public, allowing custom generation.

 The code used to generate the images is not yet public.